We’re all in this together, and promise together we will shine.

 We expect all visitors to Smugglers’ to arrive in good health while continuing to monitor themselves for the presence of any symptoms.
 Smugglers’ asks that all guests and employees promise to identify symptoms as they may develop.
 We are recommending face masks be worn indoors when physical distancing is challenged.

 Facilities and activities have been modified in accordance with CDC guidelines to ensure guest safety and social distancing requirements, while still offering our guests the opportunity to relax and recreate in the Heart of Vermont.

 The safety of our guests, owners, and staff has always been our highest priority and we have always followed a very stringent cleanliness protocol for our lodging accommodations and public facilities.
 Given the need to control the spread of Covid-19, we have taken additional steps to ensure the safety of our guest, owners, and staff.

-We want your visit to Smugglers’ this summer to be as carefree as it can be.
+We want your visit to Smugglers’ to be as carefree as it can be.
 With that in mind, we would like to share with you our enhanced cleaning protocols.

 We have adopted hospitality best cleaning practices and sanitizing protocols throughout the Resort with particular attention paid to high touch items including television remote controls, bathroom fixtures, door handles and furniture, water faucet handles, in-room telephones, light switches, temperature control panels, and flooring.

 We have increased the frequency of cleaning and sanitizing public spaces to include, but not limited to, guest service desk, door handles, public restrooms, ATM, stair hand rails, dining surfaces, and seating areas.